slinkp/practical-deep-learning-fastai/README.md

 Better: calculate the derivative!
 That's a function that tells you how to change the parameters to make the loss better.

-- [ ] TODO: learn about derivatives.
+- [x] TODO: learn about derivatives.
 Eg khan academy!

-Pytorch can do it for you!
+Pytorch can calculate a derivative for you!

 What's a tensor?
 A: Everything in pytorch is a tensor.
 Basically an N-dimensional array.

-#### Gradient descent!
+### Gradient descent!

 This basically just optimizes function parameters to minimize the loss function by following the derivative in a loop.